 Columbia University offers its Computer Science Master’s degree with a Natural Language Processing track fully online.
 It is similar to in-person programs, but it allows up to five years to complete the master’s degree rather than the usual two years.
 A longer time frame allows students to accommodate semesters where work is too busy or they have personal obligations that make school unfeasible.

-Unlike Columbia University, Arizona’s Master of Science in Human Language Translation is offered online.
+Unlike Columbia University, Arizona’s Master of Science in Human Language Technology is offered online.
 It is different from traditional programs because courses are asynchronous.
 Each class takes 7.5 weeks to complete instead of a full semester.

 How is Computational Linguistics Used in Artificial Intelligence?